How to choose the best TEFL Certification?

 - Is the school charging you extra money for job search guidance and placement?
 Do you have to pay for a job a placement?

 - Does the job search guidance expire?

 When looking at different TEFL / TESOL courses, ask yourself, does this price/offer sound too good to be true?
 Can I really expect to receive a professional-level certification and high quality job placement assistance from a $200 course, or even a $500 TEFL class?
-The typicaly costs of a professional TEFL TESOL 120 hour certification course will range from $ 1,600 - $ 2,000 USD depending on operating costs (real estate, paying highly qualified instructors, etc.).
+The typical cost of a professional TEFL / TESOL 120 hour certification course will range from $1,600 - $2,000 USD depending on operating costs (real estate, paying highly qualified instructors, etc.).

-Can I really learn the skills I need to teaching English at a professional level, by taking a self-paced, solo online course or a two-day weekend course in a hotel room?
+Can I really learn the skills I need to teach English at a professional level by taking a self-paced, solo online course or a two-day weekend course in a hotel room?

 There is no secret that you get what you pay for.
 You should consider your education as an investment of your time and money that will never diminish in value.
 You will get out of it what you put into it and investing in a quality certification will pay off both in your ability to gain employment during economically challenging times, and the satisfaction you will enjoy from knowing that you will provide your students with a rewarding educational experience.

 Want to Learn More about Teaching English Abroad?

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of teaching English around the world, including TEFL certification, the hiring process, salaries, visas and more.

 - WHAT IS TEFL AND WHAT IS TEFL CERTIFICATION?

 - CAN I TEACH ENGLISH ABROAD WITHOUT TEACHING EXPERIENCE?